jhill1/SEPwC.github.io/_sources/How_a_computer_works.rst.txt

 The modern computer has several parts we need to know about in order to use them well:

  * A CPU: the processing unit of the computer.
-Carries out the instructns (we are going to give it!)
+Carries out the instructions (we are going to give it!)
  * RAM: Random Access Memory, or often memory.
 Typical computers have 4 - 16 Gb (giga bytes).
-This is non-permananet storage.
+This is non-permanent storage.
 Turn your computer off and what is in RAM disappears.
  * Storage.
 Often a hard (drive) disk (HDD) or a solid state drive (SSD).
-This is permanant storage and where you keep your files.
+This is permanent storage and where you keep your files.
  * Graphics card or chip: Modern computers can display more colours than the eye can see and at a resolution that is comparable to the human eye.
 To do that they have a dedicated chip, often called a GPU (Graphical Processing Unit).
 NVidia is a popular brand.
- * Operating System (OS): This is Windows, Linux, MacOS, etc. It lives on the storage.
+ * Operating System (OS): This is Windows, Linux, MacOS, etc..
+It lives on the storage.
  * BIOS: Basic Input-Output System.
 Computers need something to tell them what to do when you turn it on.
 The BIOS does this.
 It's a very basic OS on a chip.

  A computer works by reading the BIOS, which then starts the OS loading from disk to RAM.
 Once done, you can then log on and start using it.
-There is a lot of jargon around compters.
+There is a lot of jargon around computers.
 We will try and cover this as we go, but look up anything you come across that isn't explained.

 Filesystems